The content of this newsletter

 The team conducted nine interviews with external stakeholders, three with SAI Uganda management level staff and two with SAI Norway staff.
 Interviews with SAI Uganda and SAI Norway staff were a supplement to the focus groups, as not everyone was available at the time of the focus group discussions.
 The themes and questions for these interviews were the same as for the focus groups (see next section for themes).
 In developing the TOR, SAI Uganda and SAI Norway jointly identified most of the external stakeholders to be interviewed.
 SAI Uganda supplemented the list with a few additional entities in the process of preparing for the work.
 The stakeholders represented various, relevant entities, including government audited entities at various levels (ministries, agencies, state owned companies), an international oil company (IOC), civil society organisations and development partners.
 In order to limit the exercise, the team only interviewed one IOC and one development partner.

-external stakeholders centred on the following topics:
+The interviews with external stakeholders centred on the following topics:

 -Engagement with SAI Uganda